ydb-platform/ydb/ydb/docs/en/core/faq/_includes/sdk.md

 Using `fork()` in multithreaded applications is an antipattern.
 Since both the SDK and the gRPC library are multithreaded applications, their stability is not guaranteed.

-#### What should I do if I get the error "Active sessions limit exceeded" even though the current number of active sessions is within the limit? {#active-sessions-does-not-exceed-the-limit}
+#### What do I do if I get the "Active sessions limit exceeded" error even though the current number of active sessions is within limits? {#active-sessions-does-not-exceed-the-limit}

 The limit applies to the number of active sessions.
 An active session is a session passed to the client to be used in its code.
 A session is returned to the pool in a destructor.
 In this case, the session itself is a replicated object.
 You may have saved a copy of the session in the code.